 The answer is a resounding “yes.”

-Now, the anti-aging benefits of the pomegranate have been shown to include a photoprotective effect on skin cells – that means they can help your skin cope with molecular damage caused by sunlight.23
+Now, the anti-aging health benefits of the pomegranate have been shown to include a photoprotective effect on skin cells – that means they can help your skin cope with molecular damage caused by sunlight.23

 In fact, one study showed that skin treated with pomegranate products showed less collagen loss and skin protein breakdown.
 These effects might actually help your skin maintain its elasticity and youthful appearance.24